U.S. Department of Transportation

 During the 20-year-or-longer duration of the LTBP Program, it is intended that there be many different Cluster Bridges and each will have an associated Reference Bridge.
 The number of bridges in any one cluster will vary, but will usually be in the range of 75–100 bridges.
 In many cases, the clusters will be concentrated in a small geographic area and may be on a contiguous section of highway (known as Corridor Bridges).

 One of the goals of the sampling methodology is selecting bridges to maximize the information they can provide to the LTBP Program while minimizing the cost of obtaining that information.
 The RB/CB approach not only places the Reference Bridge in context, but it also allows for the assessment of variability, alleviates the potential for nonrepresentative/anecdotal findings, and is cost effective since each bridge cluster is located within a concentrated geographical area.

 The general approach to data interpretation and performance assessment for the Reference Bridge program will involve multiple levels:

 These perspectives are enabled by the clustering methodology that allows the representative nature of each Reference Bridge’s performance data to be assessed.
-Assuming that the Reference Bridges and their cluster are consistent in terms of performance, reliable comparisons can then be made to other Reference Bridges (and clusters) of similar type to ascertain influences such as climate, truck traffic, maintenance practices, etc. In the case where discrepancies between the Reference Bridge and its cluster are identified, the root cause(s) of the discrepancies will be identified through additional investigations before comparisons with other clusters occur.
+Assuming that the Reference Bridges and their cluster are consistent in terms of performance, reliable comparisons can then be made to other Reference Bridges (and clusters) of similar type to ascertain influences such as climate, truck traffic, and maintenance practices.
+In the case where discrepancies between the Reference Bridge and its cluster are identified, the root cause(s) of the discrepancies will be identified through additional investigations before comparisons with other clusters occur.
 Such investigations have great promise to establish the expected variability of bridge performance within a given region and to identify the reasons why seemingly identical bridges in some cases perform quite differently.

 |»||Office of Infrastructure R&D|